pschaus/book_lepl1402/source/part1.rst

 Overloading with subclass parameters
 ------------------------------------

 You have to be careful when you write overloaded methods where the parameters are classes and subclasses.
-Here is minimal example of a :code:`Player` class with such an overloaded method:
+Here is a minimal example of a :code:`Player` class with such an overloaded method:

 .. code-block:: java